bahgatzakaria653-dev/sql_data_wharehouse_project/README.md

 │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
 │
-├── tests/                              # Test scripts and quality files │
+├── tests/                               # Data quality tests and validation scripts │
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository